In this article

 A 20-year term is popular because many families use term life insurance as protection while their kids are growing up.
 Term life is typically used to replace the income you would have contributed toward housing, education or lifestyle activities like extracurricular sports for the kids.

-If this sounds like a fit for your family, check out term life insurance through Fabric.
+If you're looking for affordable online life insurance, check out term life insurance through Fabric.

 This is an overarching name for life insurance that lasts your entire life (instead of expiring, as term life insurance does).

 With a permanent life insurance policy, you can’t outlive your insurance protection.
 Even if you live to a ripe old age, the insurer will pay a death benefit to your beneficiaries (as long as you’re up-to-date on premium payments and there are no outstanding policy loans).
 Because these policies last your whole life, they often have higher premiums.

 With this kind of policy, part of the premium accumulates as a cash value associated with a policy account.
 These life insurance benefits are tax-deferred, which means—as in some other accounts like a traditional IRA—that the interest growth you accumulate isn’t taxed annually.
 This can help the total amount compound and grow faster.

 As a result, this type of insurance is sometimes used as a form of savings.
 Note, though, that there must always be a primary need for the death benefit—meaning you wouldn’t just buy a policy for saving purposes.
 In many cases, people use the cash value to pay their monthly premiums.
 This can provide some short-term liquidity because it means you wouldn’t need to pay your premiums during those months.